Summer Spaghetti Carbonara

 - Cheese / Bacon - Prep as directed.
 (Can be done up to 5 days ahead)

-- Squash / Asparagus - Prep as directed and combine.
+- Squash - Cube squash.
 (Can be done up to 2 days ahead)

 - Make sauce - Whisk eggs, cheese and lemon zest together.
 (You want this sauce ready to go so that it can be tossed with pasta just after it finishes cooking.)